-In order to support the development plans of the Banking Group and best meet the needs of the period, the number of staff has been steadily increased over the years.
+In order to support the development plans of the Bank and best meet the needs of the period, the number of staff has been steadily increased over the years.

-At December 31, 2017, the total number of employees of the Banca Farmafactoring Group is 412.
-Banca Farmafactoring and Farmafactoring España added 30 people in 2017, reaching a total of 235 resources, of whom 34 are in Spain (9 at the BFF branch in Madrid and 25 at FFE).
+At December 31, 2017, the Bank's total number of employees is 201 in Italy and 9 in Spain at the branch based in Madrid.

+Specifically, the Bank added 23 people in 2017, reaching a total of 210 resources, of whom 9 are at the BFF branch in Madrid (including the Italian staff seconded).